MilkJug1/OculusLinkLinux/README.md

 # Credits
-Thanks to all of the people working on the OpenXR Project Thanks to everyone working on monado
-And believe it or not, thanks to Oculus for making the Quest(Even though no Linux support yet.)
+Thanks to all of the people working on the OpenXR Project Thanks to everyone working on Monado(The OpenSource XR platform for linux ) And believe it or not, thanks to Oculus for making the Quest(Even though no Linux support yet.)